airbrake/pybrake/README.md

     print(notice['error'])
 ```

+## Adding custom params

-You can also set custom params on all reported notices:
+You can add custom params to every error notice before it's sent to Airbrake
+with the `add_filter` function.

 ```python
 def my_filter(notice):